VictorSong2i/EdgewordsTrainingBDDProject/README.md

 You will need to access Helpers class in:
 >**.\src\test\java\com\twoitesting\utils**

-Then change TakeWebElementScreenshot save directory into your own to view screenshot.
+Then change *TakeWebElementScreenshot* function and its save directory to your own to view screenshot.